veithen/veithen.github.io/_posts/2009-11-14-creating-test-data-source-in-websphere.md

  - WebSphere
 blogger: /2009/11/creating-test-data-source-in-websphere.html
 disqus: true
+description: >
+ If you need to quickly set up a test database and a corresponding JDBC data source in WebSphere 7, you can use the preconfigured Derby JDBC provider for that purpose.
+Here is the procedure.
 ---

 If you need to quickly set up a test database and a corresponding JDBC data source in WebSphere 7,